 The year 2020 was scheduled to be a big one for New Model Army, with a major tour in celebration of their 40th anniversary.
 (The line-up has changed over the years; as of the last album — 2019’s From Here — it also included Ceri Monger on bass, Michael Dean on drums, Dean White on keyboards and guitar, and Marshall Gill on guitar.)

 That triumphant-tour plan changed quickly, however, when COVID-19 struck.
 The touring world shut down.
-“I remember at the beginning of lockdown, when I was just here on my own in my little flat and talking to somebody on the phone, they said, ‘you’ll probably make a solo album,’” Sullivan recalls, during a Zoom chat.
+“I remember at the beginning of lockdown, when I was just here on my own in my little flat and talking to somebody on the phone, they said, ‘you’ll probably make a solo album,’” Sullivan told the Rock and Roll Globe, during a Zoom chat.
 “I said, ‘No, I’ve got no interest in doing that.’
 But I just found myself on this sofa with a guitar and started writing, and then things snowballed.”